jonmatthis/jonbot/README.md

 This is a template repo, clone it and make your own friendo!
 Or use mine or whatever!
 No kings, no masters!

-This bot helped me build this bot 🤖❤️✨
+this bot helped me build this bot 🤖❤️✨

 ---